 Man arrested in shooting death of western Missouri teen

-GRANDVIEW, Mo.
-(AP) _ An arrest has been made in the shooting death of a 16-year-old in western Missouri.
+GRANDVIEW, Mo. – An arrest has been made in the shooting death of a 16-year-old in western Missouri.

 Jackson County Prosecutor Jean Peters Baker says 18-year-old Ja’quann McCarver has been charged with second-degree murder, two counts of armed criminal action and unlawful use of a weapon.